nmc97/metabarcoding_at_cefas_tutorial/docs/source/metabarcoding-getting_started.rst

 Checking the quality of your reads is the first thing that you will need to do and you may spend a lot of time getting your reads in a good state for further analysis.

-Note that reverse reads in MiSeq can struggle on metabarcoding runs becasue of low sequence diversity.
+Note that reverse reads in MiSeq can be of poorer quality on metabarcoding runs becasue of low sequence diversity.
 The forward reads tend to do better reverse reads having lower quality, particlaurly towards the end of the reads - lower quality.

 There may be occasions wghere you need to decide if you should use reverse reads at all.